How to Stay Warm in a Tent While Cold-weather Camping: 21 Game-changing Tips

 Raising your core temperature before hitting the hay will help keep you warmer when sleeping

-Important steps include stuffing tomorrow’s clothes inside your sleeping bag so they’re toasty in the morning, keeping your boots inside the tent so they’re tolerably warm too, and sourcing water for your morning brew to avoid a cold, bleary-eyed wander in search of a stream at 6 a.m.
+Easy tasks to help you prep for the next day include stuffing tomorrow’s clothes inside your sleeping bag to make them toasty warm to put on in the morning, keeping your boots inside the tent so they’re tolerably warm, and sourcing water for your morning brew to avoid a cold, bleary-eyed wander in search of a stream at 6 a.m.

 Water being poured into camping stove pot as the sun rises